 How do I know it’s working?

 It is only reasonable to wonder if a practice is really doing what it is supposed to.
 Through various forms of emotional and spiritual blackmail many cult-type yoga teachers and groups keep their members afraid to either question or come to the conclusion that what they have been taught is worthless–including the teacher and the organization.
-Some years ago I received a letter from a man who had been practicing “the highest yogic technique” in one of those groups for over thirty years and had gotten nowhere.
+Some years ago I received a letter from a man who had been practicing “the highest yogic technique with the greatest masters” in one of those groups for over thirty years and had gotten nowhere.
 Yet he was afraid to even consider that the method was at fault, not him.

 Once in Benares I had a very long interview with Sri Anandamayi Ma in which she spoke with me at length about certain meditation practices that actually deceive aspiring yogis into thinking that they are making progress, and then after years of practice they find themselves (in Ma’s exact words:) empty.